tteixeira30/ddd-forum-odsoft/README.md

   These tests are not part of the base project.
 They were added by the team to test the API.
 The tests are in the folder *src/api_test*.

-  The tests are based on the project https://github.com/jmfiola/jest-api-test-typescript-example.
-The tests are executed against the running docker containers as well as the backend.
+  The tests are based on the project https://github.com/jmfiola/jest-api-test-typescript-example. **The tests are executed against the running docker containers as well as the backend**.
 These must be running.
-It is not necessary to execute the fronend to run these tests.
+It is not necessary to execute the frontend to run these tests.
 The tests are executed in sequence, so they are not independent.
 The tests are executed in the order they are defined in the file (this is why we need to use the *--runInBand* jest option).

+  Before running API tests, you must "clear" all the existing data and run the containers and the backend.
+This will ensure that the system is always at the same state when the tests area executed (i.e., an empty database).
+To do this, run the following commands:

+  **1. Before Running Tests**

+  Start the containers:

+    docker-compose up

+  Create the database:

+    npm run db:create:dev
+    npm run migrate:dev

+  And also run the backend:

+    npm run start:dev

+  **2. Running Tests**

   To run all types of tests: